timoleo23/Teams-PhoneNumbersManager/README.md

 This solution is built on the Microsoft Power Platform (SaaS) and Microsoft Azure using PaaS services - The benefit of these services is that Microsoft is in charge of the infrastructure layer and this solution includes some level of logs to track changes and facilitate the troubleshooting as well.
 However, you're still responsible for the management of this application with the following recommendations:
 - Implement [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) and [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) to monitor the Azure services and application.
 - Subscribe to service updates an information for Office 365, Power Platform and Azure via the official channels including [Microsoft 365 Message Center](https://docs.microsoft.com/en-us/microsoft-365/admin/manage/message-center) and [Azure Service Health](https://docs.microsoft.com/en-us/azure/service-health/overview)
-- Subscribe to [Microsoft Teams modules](https://www.powershellgallery.com/profiles/MicrosoftTeams/) updates in the PowerShell gallery - The solution has been designed and tested on version 3.1.1
+- Subscribe to [Microsoft Teams modules](https://www.powershellgallery.com/profiles/MicrosoftTeams/) updates in the PowerShell gallery

 ## Costs Estimates